bastilashan/google-homepage/README.md

 The project goal is to recreate the Google Homepage.
 It does not have to be pixel for pixel, but it should be able to fool the inattentive eye.
-Through this project, I have demonstrated basic html markup and css styling proficiency.
+Through this project, I have demonstrated basic html markup and css styling skills such as: adding a sticky footer and header, adding and positioning images, place basic input and button elements, and using developer tools in order to get information about a web page.